 Too bad ol’ Invisible Handjob didn’t draw out his own conclusions to realize that a Fourth Order would manifest… or metastasize, as it did… the horde as live by such public regulation as most rentiers and financeers are.resigned to supporting (and taking the costs off their taxes).

-"When people go through life being told by the mass media that the times in which they live are worthless or narcissistic or passive, it becomes harder and harder for them to believe their lives have consequence," echoed symbolic historian Peter Carroll in "It Seemed Like Nothing Happened", setting down a few cinderblocks as would form the foundation of Identification Principal.
+"When people go through life being told by the mass media that the times in which they live are worthless or narcissistic or passive, it becomes harder and harder for them to believe their lives have consequence," echoed symbolic historian Peter Carroll in "It Seemed Like Nothing Happened", setting down a few cinderblocks as would form the foundation of Identification Principal in anticipation of the plague days when nothing did happen (except a lot of frustration from those as had their stimulus payoffs misfiled or appealed to be tested with tests that… for the want of a q-tip… went untested..
 He suggests that them as need heroes where there are none in real life will turn to movies and television and music, politics and sports (or, to marry the four in some perverse union the neo-libs will demand reparations and special bathrooms for, the sort of paid-patriotic spectacles currently under fire, theatrics which Joseph Goebbels would’ve ridiculed as reducing the Peanut Gallery from participants to spectators).
 Thank God for the occasional Charles Barkley, as probably ruined his political future as a candidate for Alabama Governor against Hank Junior by snarling "I am not a role model!" during a 1993 Nike commercial: